Thursday, November 14, 2013

 I remember that day.

-I remember the cold air and the dark sky.
+I remember the cold air and the dark black sky.

-I remember the bright lights for the rehearsal.
+I remember the bright lights at the rehearsal.

-I remember hearing the fear in her voice on the phone.
+I remember hearing the fear in their voice as they told me about the accident.

 I remember thinking I lost you without getting the chance to apologize.